eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/using_references.md

 ---
-title: Using References
+title: Use References
-description: References - Using References
+description: References - Why and how to use References for dependency injection
 ---

 References make up the backbone of Eidolon's yaml driven dependency injection.
 Defining them in a component's spec